 From DNA analysis, it seems that Kunekune pigs have Asian origins.
 They are genetically similar to the Old Poland Breed from China.
 At some point, they were brought to New Zealand.
 However, the way that these pigs managed to get from Asia to New Zealand is unclear.
 Historians theorize that traders from New Zealand and the Maori people managed to get the pigs to New Zealand.

-By the 1970s, the breed was near extinction in the Pacific Islands.
+By the 1970s, the Kunekune breed was near extinction in the Pacific Islands.
 However, two wildlife park owners saved the breed.
 At this time, exportation of the Kunekune occurred.
-Kunekunes are still rare in the United States.
+They are still rare in the United States.
 However, their numbers are growing.

 Remember to never raise just one Kunekune or other pig.
 They are social animals.
+If you want a good meat pig that is a true grazing pig, consider Idaho Pasture pigs.
 Other pigs to consider raising for meat are: